 - The most important step in winning a grant application takes place BEFORE you start writing

 - Asking the right questions before you start grant writing

 Here are six questions every grant writer should ask before writing a grant application:

 Here is the easiest (and probably most common) way your grant will likely be disqualified – you are NOT eligible.
 While it sounds rather simple, being eligible is sometimes not clear.

-The reverse on eligibility can also be true: you may be eligible when you think you are not.
-Some grants have “two streams.”
+Keep in mind some grants have two streams, so you may be eligible for one but not the other.
 An example of this type is the AgriInnovation Program.
 This program is divided into the following 2 streams: